aliciademorauk/OnlineQuizApp/README.md

   * Navigate to the backend: `cd QuizWizz/Server/OnlineQuizApp`.

-  * Run the SpringBoot project to expose the endpoints on your IDE or `mvn spring-boot:run`.
+  * Run the SpringBoot project on your IDE or run `mvn spring-boot:run`.
+This will also automatically create the database schema if it doesn't yet exist.

   * Run the React app to consume the endpoints using `npm run dev`.

   * Follow the link to the default port where the development server has been started.

+  * Start adding questions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>